hamidgasmi/training.computerscience.cloud.aws/README.md

 		- 1st is "shirt-color" with value "R" and
 		- 2nd is "shirt-size" with value "M"
 		- Item Total Size is 23 bytes
-- Table's max LSI: 5
+- Table's hard max LSI #: 5
+- Table's default max GSI #: 20 (could be increased by a support ticket)
 - [For more details](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html)

 </details>